 Gold Coast Public Health Community Clinics offer free flu vaccine to anyone who wishes to be protected during the flu season.
 If you don’t have access to the free vaccine, you can arrange to be vaccinated by a doctor or immunisation nurse at your local medical centre for a nominal cost.
 Many community pharmacies also offer a private flu vaccination service.

 Gold Coast Health recommends all Residential Care Facilities (RCF) have an Influenza Readiness Plan in place to ensure effective protection for residents.
 For more information read Influenza Readiness presentation and Readiness Plan template.
 If you require further assistance send your enquiry details to firstname.lastname@example.org

-- Pregnant women during any trimester
+- Pregnant women during any trimester and all year round

 - Aboriginal and Torres Strait Islander people aged >15 years of age

 - Individuals >6 months of age with medical conditions predisposing them to severe influenza.